 LBHS Learning Conversations-Updated!

 This year there will be several opportunities for students, parents, guardians and staff to engage in a series of learning conversations and discussions regarding High School Success.
-Opportunities to participate may include face to face meetings, Google forms, and a LBHS Principal’s Student Advisory Council.

 Parents/guardians will have the opportunity to participate in learning conversations and discussions about High School Success as part of School Council from January-April, 2015.
 Information about these sessions will be posted on the For Parents/School Council tab.
+School staff are also participating in conversation through regular staff meetings throughout the year.

-A new tradition of student success at LBHS!
+Student success at LBHS!

 LBHS continues to succeed both in the classroom, in the community, on the stage and the court and playing field.
 Are you aware that our school had four teams in City Championship games this fall?
 Are you aware that our school swim team were fiercely proud recently in the City Championships?
 Are you aware of our most recent success in staging “A Mid-Summer Night’s Dream”?
 Are you aware of how our school is connecting to the community (Acadia School; feeder schools) through Leadership?
 Are you aware of the activities prior to winter break that will lead to contributions to families and the larger community of Calgary prior to the holiday season?
 Are you aware of the focus of our school on student achievement, assessment for learning and design of meaningful relevant and engaging tasks?
 Are you aware of the rate of improvement in our diploma results and how our high school completion rate has improved over the last two years?
 Are you aware of how many of our students are engaged in apprenticeships and dual credit opportunities in CTS and with participating Trades in Calgary?
-If not – now you know how our school is working to define a new tradition of student success at Lord Beaverbrook.
+If not – now you know how our school is working to define student success at Lord Beaverbrook.
+Stay tuned for more.

 Students Building School Pride